ahmed-goda/Training/README.md

 [![N|Solid](https://cldup.com/dTxpPi9lDf.thumb.png)](https://nodesource.com/products/nsolid)

-Customer Testimonials is a hand tailored module designed on some of the hottest opensource technologies such as Magento 2 CMS, that could be developed easily in simple level.
+Customer Testimonials is a hand tailored module designed for one of the hottest opensource technologies "Magento 2 CMS", that could be developed easily in a simple level.

   - [Requirements][RL1]
   - [Installation][IL1]